 I am licensed in Delaware with 7 years of professional work experience.
 I have experience in helping clients with relationship issues, intimacy related issues, anger management, & depression.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 Taking the first step to seeking a more fulfilling and happier life takes courage.
 I am here to support you in that process.

-I am licensed in Delaware with 3 years of professional work experience.
-I have experience in helping clients with stress and anxiety, relationship issues, motivation, self esteem, and confidence, & depression.
-I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
+I am licensed in Delaware with 20+ years of professional work experience.
+I have experience in helping clients with trauma and abuse, foster care, adoption, special needs, parenting issues, motivation, stress management, self-esteem & self-confidence, and coping with life changes.
+I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 Taking the first step to seeking a more fulfilling and happier life takes courage.
 I am here to support you in that process.

 I am licensed in Delaware with 3 years of professional work experience.
 I have experience in helping clients with stress and anxiety, coping with addictions, motivation, self esteem, confidence, & depression.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
 I am here to support & empower you in that journey.